cubernetes/ft-transcendence/frontend/README.md

 ## Directory structure of scripts

-✅ means a page is refactored
+✅ means a page is refactored, only means a page is architecturally confirmed to a style

 ```
 scripts/